hapijs/joi/API.md

 #### `date.min(date)`

 Specifies the oldest date allowed where:
-- `date` - the oldest date allowed.
+- `date` - the oldest date allowed or a reference.

 ```js
 const schema = Joi.date().min('1-1-1974');